AUTO –ACCIDENTS -WHAT IS “NO-FAULT” INSURANCE?

 But remember, if your injuries or above a certain threshold you can still sue the person who cause your injuries for money damages above what the applicable automobile insurance carrier provides.

 In New York State each automobile insurance policy must provide coverage known as Personal Injury Protection (“PIP”) and typically referred to a “No-Fault” insurance.
+These are considered first party benefits, meaning they are paid directly to the policyholder or covered individuals regardless of fault.
 Medical bills, some or all of the injured party’s lost wages and other expenses are paid from this portion of the policy, whether or not the injured party caused the accident.

 So if were in a car accident driving your own vehicle and you are injured as a result of another person’s negligence, the no-fault portion of your automobile insurance policy will cover your medical bills to the extent that you have coverage.
 If your coverage runs out other insurance will kick in.